 There are many networks in government discussing Futures and future-related issues that provide support for those doing Futures work.

 There is a Heads of Horizon Scanning Network.
 This is a community of mostly civil servants with a responsibility for Futures, Foresight or Horizon Scanning.
 They come from government departments and agencies, the devolved administrations, and UK regions.
 The network shares good practices and lessons learnt and shares resources, such as horizon scans.
 It also disseminates information about possible, ongoing, and completed Futures work, provides a platform to receive feedback and advice and supports capability development.
-If you are a civil servant and want to be involved in this community, please contact us.
+If you are a civil servant and want to be involved in this community, please contact the Heads of Horizon Scanning Secretariat.

 GOS works closely with the Economic and Domestic Secretariat (EDS) in the Cabinet Office on the Horizon Scanning Programme Team.
 The team helps to coordinate Futures-related work across Whitehall.
 GOS and the Cabinet Office work together through the Horizon Scanning Programme Team to help civil servants get the most out of their Futures work.